Post-Surgical Care for Your Pet: A Helpful Guide

 In the days following an operation, prevent your pet from moving around too much.

-This likely will not go over well with your furry friend, especially if they love playing outdoors and taking long walks, but they should only be allowed outside to eliminate waste.
+This likely will not go over well with your furry friend, especially if they love playing outdoors and taking long walks, but they should only be allowed outside to go to the bathroom.
 Do not let them roam freely.
-Instead, keep them on a short leash and observe them closely.

-You should continue to limit your pet’s mobility within the house even after you’ve progressed beyond keeping them in a crate or other small space.
+You should continue to limit your pet’s mobility within the house even after they don’t need to be confined to a small space.
+You’ll need to keep very energetic pets in a smaller enclosure or a crate for longer.

 Sources: